sandyasm/sandyasm.github.io/home.md

 order: 1
 ---

-# 1st Workshop on Symbolic and Deep Learning Approaches to the Analysis of Evaluative, Affective, and Subjective Language..
-(EASL)
+# 1st Workshop on Symbolic and Deep Learning Approaches to the Analysis of Evaluative, Affective, and Subjective Language...
 ## Held in Conjunction with EACL 2017

 ## Abstract##